EdgeFirstAI/documentation/docs/index.md

 <figcaption>The location of the "Create" button</figcaption>
 </figure>

 Provide a name and a description of the project that reflects your goals.
-In this example, the project will be named "People Detection", which will be used in all future tutorials requiring a user-created project.
+In this example, the project will be named "Object Detection", which will be used in all future tutorials requiring a user-created project.
+Click "CREATE" to create your new project.

 <figure markdown="span">
 ![Project Details](assets/create-project-fields.jpg){ align=center }